Idrees18/CRUD-Operations-Using-Mongodb-And-Flask/README.md

 4.html <br/>
 5.css <br/>

-mongodb compass can be used used as GUI<br/>
+Install mongodb community edition<br/> mongodb compass can be used used as GUI to interact or visualize the database<br/>

 ### Abstract : <br/>
 * The idea implemented is the doctor addding/giving Prescriptions to the Patient.<br/>